 - $595 billion on fitness and mindfulness

 - $639 billion on wellness tourism

-For our latest social listening research, we’ve built custom-built audience segments in the health and wellness sector.
-Then, we analyzed who they are, what they want, how they feel, and what their buying and consumption habits are.
+Our latest social listening report on health and wellness consumer trends features custom-built audience segments in the health and wellness sector.
+It includes exclusive analysis on who they are, what they want, how they feel, and what their buying habits are.

 Who Are the Healthy Lifestyle Consumers?